iffe123/fund-wars/README.md

    git push origin work
    ```

+For a concise conflict checklist that you can run through every time the merge button is greyed out, see [`CONTRIBUTING.md`](./CONTRIBUTING.md).

 Once the push completes and Vercel reports a successful deployment, GitHub should allow the PR to be merged.

 ### 🧠 Why the **Merge pull request** button is grey (and how to fix it)